amLiux/amLiux/README.md

-## Sorry, this one will show soon, as soon as I finish a couple of personal and work projects, thank you for visiting though!
+## Welcome to my profile

-- 👋 Hi, I’m @Marceliux
+- 👋 Hi, I’m @Marceliux, Full Stack Web Dev located in *Alajuela, Costa Rica*
-- 👀 I’m interested in ...
+- 👀 I’m interested in React, Nextjs, VanillaJS, Nodejs
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python, Docker, Kubernetes, Kotlin
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any of my Open Source projects: BoilerLog and Quichel
-- 📫 How to reach me ...
+- 📫 How to reach me: marceliux@tutamail.com

 <!---
 Marceliux/Marceliux is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.